Impetus/impetus.github.io/README.md

 How to contribute?

-- Please create an issue and optionally assign it to yourself or a developer.
+- Please create an issue.
+You can assign it to yourself or allow us to pick it
-- Fork the repository and make your changes against the 'development' branch (not master).
+- Fork the repository and make changes in development branch
-- After making your changes in your fork, run tests and ensure that the page looks good and works with all supported browsers.
+- Making changes in your fork, run tests
-- If you have made a series of commits into the 'development' branch, please try to squash them into a small number of commits.
-- Issue a Pull Request against the 'development' branch (not master).
+- Create a Pull Request against the development branch (not master) and submit it
-- The admins will review your code and may optionally request conformance, functional or other changes.
-Work with them to resolve any issues.
+- The admins will review your code and share feedback before accepting the pull request
-- Upon acceptance, your code will be merged into the master branch and will become available for all.

 Thanks!